 Based on the current environment, we expect that total company sales for the third quarter will be approximately flat, to slightly higher than, the third quarter of 2011, including the projected unfavorable impact of foreign currency translation.
 Additionally, we anticipate that for the third quarter of 2012, adjusted operating income margin rates will be approximately in line with the 2.3% for the prior year period.
-For the full year 2012, we anticipate that total company sales will be approximately in line with the projected unfavorable impact of foreign currency translation in 2012, we anticipate that total company sales will be approximately in line with the projected unfavorable impact of foreign currency translation in 2012 and excluding the additional week in 2011 which generated \$86 million in sales.
+For the full year 2012, we anticipate that total company sales will be approximately in line with the prior year, including the projected unfavorable impact of foreign currency translation in 2012 and excluding the additional week in 2011 which generated \$86 million in sales.
 We anticipate that for the full year 2012, the adjusted operating income margin rate will be approximately in line with, to slightly higher than, the 1.7% rate for the full year of 2011.